 Biuiacolanos (“Quickening”).
 This holiday shows up two first quarter moons after the winter solstice.

 Uisonnalitus (“Spring Feast”).
-It happens on the new moon closest to the vernal equinox.
+It happens on the first sliver after the new moon closest to the vernal equinox.

 The ways to observe these holidays are many.
 All but Catus Alessiâs are related to the seasons through the year.
 Trinoxtion Samoni differs in that it is (possibly) involved in driving away the spirits of winter.
 All of the rest involve the activities of the natural and human world in relation to the given time of year.

 These are the basics of Gaulish Polytheism.
 There are many diverse customs and traditions within.
 From this basic foundation, or with alterations, the practice of Gaulish Polytheism is possible and a fulfilling custom can be made.